dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 - [Part One](/posts/2017-02-28-international-trends-2020-climate-change.html)
 - [Part Two](/posts/2017-02-28-international-trends-2020-the-smart-grid.html)

-> "Hey, it's me." -- David Conner, the guy without enough money to
-> open a bank account who made less than $400 in 2016 and $1717
-> in 2015.
-The guy without enough skill to be employable in America
-> or, at least, to break through being virtually blacklisted by
-> negative career experience.

 ## [Space: Economics and Evolution of Governance Mechanisms](#space-economics-and-evolution-of-governance-mechanisms)

 ## [Trends in International Law are Gaining Momentum](#trends-in-international-law-are-gaining-momentum)